edgelesssys/constellation/docs/versioned_docs/version-2.1/getting-started/first-steps.md

     * **instanceType**: The VM type you want to use for your Constellation nodes.

-      Supported are all machines from the N2D family.
+      Supported are all machines from the N2D family with a minimum of 4 vCPUs.
 It defaults to `n2d-standard-4` (4 vCPUs, 16 GB RAM), but you can use any other VMs from the same family.
 Refer to [N2D machine series](https://cloud.google.com/compute/docs/general-purpose-machines#n2d_machines) or run `constellation config instance-types` to get the list of all supported options.

     </tabItem>
     </tabs>